person using tools

 How do I get started?

 MHCC works with union apprenticeship training centers.
 You apply to apprenticeships just as you do for a job.
-Once accepted, you receive a paycheck and benefits while earning college credits at MHCC!
+Once accepted, you receive a paycheck and benefits while earning college credits at MHCC.

 Step 1: Research different programs and trades